Leaving During Notice Period: Can Companies Withhold Basic or Gross Salary?

 Rajesh Kumar Dubey

-You are asking a very relevant question which relates in Full and Final Settlement.
-As per your post and first observation it seems that you are working in Germany.
-In that case some employment conditions may vary in respect of India.
+Dear Member, you are asking a very relevant question which relates to Full and Final Settlement.
+As per your post and first observation, it seems that you are working in Germany.
+In that case, some employment conditions may vary in respect to India.

-Yet generally, when any person leaves the organization in short span and not served his notice period as mentioned in appointment conditions which was issued by the employer and signed by him.
-Notice Pay amount may be recovered from his balance dues which are payable to him.
+Yet generally, when any person leaves the organization in a short span and does not serve their notice period as mentioned in the appointment conditions issued by the employer and signed by them, the Notice Pay amount may be recovered from their balance dues which are payable to them.
+In the appointment letter, it must be clearly mentioned which part of the salary will be recoverable by either party.
+If not paid or recovered, both parties may file a civil suit for not performing the specific performance of the contract.

-Generally, in India, it can not be recovered from Gratuity payable to him by the employer.
+Generally, in India, it cannot be recovered from the Gratuity payable to them by the employer.

 loginmiraclelogistics

-Generally F & F settlement includes, salary & arrears if any for the worked/leave period, EPF, Gratuity, leave encashment, unpaid/accrued bonus, other claims like conveyance, medical reimbursement, other allow if any, Under Indian laws recoveries from either from EPF or Gratuity is not permissible.
-What is left is other accruals.
-In the present query it appears there is nothing left to recover.
+Generally, F & F settlement includes salary and arrears, if any, for the worked/leave period, EPF, Gratuity, leave encashment, unpaid/accrued bonus, other claims like conveyance, medical reimbursement, other allowances if any.
+Under Indian laws, recoveries from either EPF or Gratuity are not permissible.
+What is left are other accruals.
+In the present query, it appears there is nothing left to recover.
 In the circumstances, it's left to the discretion of the employer as to how to handle the issue.

 Srinath Sai Ram